davidbowland/choosee-api/README.md

 # Lambdas for Choosee API

-Lambdas for choosee API, which handles sessions as a back-end for choosee-ui.
+Lambdas for Choosee API, which handles sessions as a back-end for choosee-ui.

 ## Setup